Practice Management Conference 2025

 In coming weeks, the priority is to assist the vast network of New Zealand pharmacies to make the leap forward with the new digital technology, he said.

+“The electronic controlled-drug register is integrated with the Toniq Dispensary system,” Mr Tilson said.
 “Many pharmacists have already had input and fully supported the initiative through a trial program with Medsafe oversight.”

 He said support was overwhelmingly positive as feedback indicated the solution reduced the administrative burden on pharmacists.